Brachioplasty Drains: A Simple Patient Guide

 Sometimes—yes.
 But only in carefully selected cases.

-Drain-Free Arm Lift Techniques
+Techniques for a Drain-Free Arm Lift

 Some surgeons use advanced closure methods such as: